No New Activity on MRIs (Year 3.6)

 A couple of weeks ago, I had four MRIs: brain stem, C-spine, T-spine, and L-spine.
 I'll spare the details about the cost and pain they caused me.
 The great news is that there's no new visual evidence of activity related to MS!
 (Yes, that's great news; however, even better news would have been a decrease in lesion size or quantity; read on.)

 I must mention that since I've completed my HSCT, newer DMTs have become available to address MS. One well-known therapy is Ocrevus (ocrelizumab).
 I know MS patients who have been on this drug now for a couple of years, and the general word is that it works fabulously.
 Furthermore, patients have been reporting shrinkage of MS lesions.
 I mention this because had I not undergone HSCT, I would have had new options available, and therefore, to compare my current state to my former status quo would be disingenuous.
-The rest of the medical world kept advancing as I healed from HSCT, and the newest therapies are encouraging the body to repair damage.
+The rest of the medical world kept advancing as I healed from HSCT, and the newest therapies are encouraging the body to repair damage in addition to halting further damage.
 Recall that I did have a significant reversal of damage after HSCT, but that process has tapered off significantly.

 It will be interesting for me to follow the current batch of Ocrevus users to see how far they heal compared to me.
 The current availability of Ocrevus will, of course, change the decision-making process for new patients considering HSCT.
 They will have one more arrow in their quiver to exhaust before they consider such a drastic measure.
 There's a new study comparing HSCT to DMTs.
 Here's one from a year ago that favors HSCT for RRMS.